How to balance blogging with 9-to-5 job

 #7 Cut out useless distractions

-Here’s the truth: you won’t be able to balance blogging with your 9-to-5 job without making some sacrifices.
+Here’s the truth: You won’t be able to balance blogging with your 9-to-5 job without making some sacrifices.
 Having a full-time job and a side job demand wise choices.

 And what choice could be wiser than cutting out useless distractions like spending too much time checking social media?
 Or those boring series you binge-watch just because you didn’t have anything better to do instead?

 On the contrary, it is more likely that that made you feel empty.
-Even dumb for thinking you could have done something useful instead.
+Even dumb for thinking you could have done something actually useful instead.

 Besides, using social media less is not even a sacrifice!
 This will improve your mental health, make you more productive, and give you more free time to work on things that really matter.
 So go for it!